How Much Should You Exercise per Week?

 Now I have one for you.
 Would you rather:

-Work out 7 days a week, never eat another carb, and be in the best shape of your life, OR…
+Work out intensely 7 days a week, never eat pizza again, and be in the best shape of your life, OR…

-Take a pill once a day so you never have to exercise again and can eat whatever you want and still be in the best shape of your life?
+Take a pill once a day so you never have to exercise again, eat whatever you want, and also be in the best shape of your life?

 If you picked option “1,” I’ll just tell you now, this blog isn’t for you.

 Not that you have to hate exercise to get something out of this.
 Personally, I don’t mind working out, I just have a lot going on.
 So, while I’m not concerned about finding some magic pill, I’m even less enthused about the idea of diet and exercise consuming every waking moment of my life.